 - One Recovery Bucks – local advice and support

 - Here4YOUth – local advice and support for young people who are taking drugs

 - Alcoholics Anonymous - offers long term help and friendship to those in recovery via its 30 meetings in Buckinghamshire.

 - Narcotics Anonymous – help for anyone with a drug problem

 Support for families affected by drugs or alcohol

 If your family is being affected by drugs or alcohol misuse, check out:

-- The One Recovery Bucks Families and Carers Service delivered with Switch Bucks.
+- The One Recovery Bucks Families and Carers Service delivered with Here4YOUth.
 It has a range of services where you can get the right help for you and your family.
 It can provide face to face, drop-in, telephone and email advice and support.
 It has support groups for carers and can offer signposting to specialist carers assessments.
 It also enables carers and families to: